-If you are completely against going on a guided tour when on vacation, that is totally understandable.
+If you are completely against going on a guided tour when on vacation, that is understandable.
 Some people don’t want to spend mass quantities of money while waiting in a line with 50 other people.
-If this sounds like you, and you’re traveling to Italy soon, I have the perfect guide for you.
+If this sounds like you, and you’re traveling to Italy soon, I have the perfect guide.

 This guide will allow you to plan an inexpensive rail tour through Italy on new high-speed trains.
-There are five major itineraries for the cities of Italy which include: Rome, Florence, Venice, the Lakes District, and over the Alps on the Bernina Express.
+There are five major itineraries for the cities of Italy: Rome, Florence, Venice, the Lakes District, and over the Alps on the Bernina Express.

-This guide would fall into the category of guided tour versus independent travel in Italy.
-Due to the fact that it lets the reader choose their travel plans, with the only real “set schedule” being the train departure times.
+This guide would fall into the guided tour category versus independent travel in Italy.
+Because it lets the reader choose their travel plans, the only real “set schedule” is the train departure times.

-All sorts of information can be found including rules of trails, scenic views for pictures, local hiking maps, clothing suggestions, and travel discounts in Europe, this guide is sure to make the absolute most out of your Italian Alpine experience.
+All sorts of information can be found, including rules of trails, scenic views for pictures, local hiking maps, clothing suggestions, and travel discounts in Europe.
+This guide will make the absolute most out of your Italian Alpine experience.

 There are also honest reviews for places to eat, sleep, and sight-see.
-Also, hidden gems that you can only find in this specific Italian Lakes travel guide.
+Also, you can only find hidden gems in this specific Italian Lakes travel guide.

-Inside this extensive 1,000-page travel guide for the entire country of Italy, you will find basically everything you could possibly need to know about traveling to the country of Italy.
+Inside this extensive 1,000-page travel guide for the entire country of Italy, you will find everything you need to know about traveling to Italy.
 It also makes for a perfect gift for the world traveler in your life!

 Lonely Planet and its team of researchers bring you the new and updated version of this guide from February 2020.
 So you know the information is both relevant and up to date.